Skip to content

 Monitoring📜

-Monitoring packages requires a way to scrape metrics, provide those to data storage, and analyzing the results.
+Monitoring packages requires a way to scrape metrics, provide those to data storage, and analyze the results.
 Big Bang uses Prometheus and Grafana as the service for monitoring.
 Most packages offer built-in Prometheus metrics scraping or an add-on that will scrape the metrics.
 This document will show you how to integrate metrics scraping with Big Bang.

 Prerequisites📜